Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • pregnancy.

-The drug Prednisolone: instructions for use
+Prednisolone: instructions for use

 The solution is administered intravenously, intramuscularly and intraarticularly.
-The method of administration and dosage of Prednisolone (Prednisolone Nycomed, Prednisolone hemisuccinate) are selected individually by the attending physician, taking into account the type of pathology, the severity of the patient's condition, and the localization of the affected organ.
+The method of administration and dosage of Prednisolone (Prednisolone Nycomed, Prednisolone hemisuccinate) are selected individually by the attending physician, taking into account the type of pathology, the severity of the patient’s condition, and the location of the affected organ.

 Instructions for use of Prednisolone tablets

-For children, the starting dose is 1-2 mg / kg / day. (it should be divided into 4-6 doses), maintenance - from 0.3 to 0.6 mg / kg / day.
+For children, the starting dose is 1-2 mg/kg/day. (it should be divided into 4-6 doses), maintenance - from 0.3 to 0.6 mg/kg/day.
 When prescribing, the daily secretory rhythm of endogenous steroid hormones is taken into account.

-Application of eye drops
+Using eye drops

-Ointment Prednisolone: instructions for use
+Prednisolone ointment: instructions for use

-How long can prednisolone be taken?
+How long can you take Prednisolone?

 Side effect